 - The University Computing Service also runs regular checks on all computers connected to the network.
 These “friendly probes” are an attempt to identify vulnerable systems before they can be exploited.
 Owners of machines with recognised vulnerabilities will be informed and are expected to secure them within a specified time limit, or be disconnected from the network.
 If the risk to other users is sufficiently high then disconnection may be immediate.

-Any person believed to be in breach of these rules is liable to have his/her userid, or other access to the College network summarily suspended and to be reported to the Senior Tutor, who may at his or her discretion impose further appropriate disciplinary action.
+Any person believed to be in breach of these rules is liable to have their userid, or other access to the College network summarily suspended and to be reported to the Senior Tutor, who may at their discretion impose further appropriate disciplinary action.
 This may include financial penalty and/or the removal of all rights to use the Hughes Hall computer facilities.
-Furthermore, cases of breach of Cambridge University Information Technology Syndicate Rules will be reported to the Director of the University Computing Service.
+Cases of breach of Cambridge University Information Technology Syndicate Rules will be reported to the Director of the University Computing Service.